pr3ttiestpriincess/pr3ttiestpriincess/README.md

   <img src="https://komarev.com/ghpvc/?username=pr3ttiestpriincess&label=‿♡+peasants&color=e8cbd4" alt="visitor counter">
 </p>

+PLS READ!! this is important
+i am no longer going to be very active on ponytown. i have my reasons ^.^ i will come on very frequently once in a while so its rare if u see me. kind reguards 💝💝🦄 i luv al my frens ill miss u guys ok !

 pr3typriincess is my literal identity inside and out, but the internet is just the best place for me to express it, i am intrinsically her

 <img width="889" height="572" alt="image" src="https://github.com/user-attachments/assets/380b16d1-b4cd-4849-b794-5321a9d62c3d" />